 Homework is assigned daily to help students achieve the identified learning targets for the level.
 Students are expected to complete homework assignments, but they will not be graded.
-In addiigniting and nurturing creative, ethical scientific minds that advance the human condition tion, completion of designated homework assignments will also be required prior to any student-initiated re-assessment.
+In addition, completion of designated homework assignments will also be required prior to any student-initiated re-assessment.